handball-referee/referee.app/src/data/en/Guidelines.md

 # Guidelines and Interpretations

-## Goals anti-overturn (Rule 1:2)

-The goals must be firmly attached to the floor or the walls behind them, or provided with an anti-overturn system.
-This new provision is approved with the objective to avoid accidents.

-## New Guideline (Rule 2:5)

-If the goalkeeper is injured in connection with a free throw after the final signal, the defending team is permitted to substitute the goalkeeper.
-This exception is not applicable to defensive field players.

-## Free throw after final signal (Rules 2:6 and 8:10c)

-In case of infractions or unsportsmanlike conduct by defenders during the execution of a free throw or 7-metre throw after the final signal, these defenders must be punished personally under Rules 16:3, 16:6 or 16:9.
-The throw has to be repeated (Rule 15:9, paragraph 3).
-Rule 8:10c is not applicable in such cases.

-## New Guideline (Rule 3:3)

-The IHF, Continental Confederations and National Federations have the right to allow the use of reserve balls that are not placed at the timekeeper’s table.
-The use of a reserve ball is decided by the referees according to Rule 3:4

 ## Replacement of players and officials (Rules 4:1 – 4:2)

 In the event that a team has not exhausted the maximum number of players (Rule 4:1) or